gscontras/probLang/chapters/09-politeness.md

 }

 var listenerPosterior = pragmaticListener("good")
+// note in this case that visualizing the joint distribution via viz()
+// produces the wrong joint distribution. this is a bug in the viz() program.
+// we visualize the marginal distributions instead:

 display("expected state = " +
         expectation(marginalize(listenerPosterior, "state")))

 viz(marginalize(listenerPosterior, "state"))

 display("expected phi = " +
         expectation(marginalize(listenerPosterior, "phi")))

 viz.density(marginalize(listenerPosterior, "phi"))
 ~~~~